Hyurl/hyurl.github.io/sfn/docs/en-US/websocket-controller.md

 What if I want to do **asynchronous operations in the constructor**?
-JavaScript will not allow you define an `async constructor()`, but don't worry, **sfn** provides you the way to do it.
+JavaScript will not allow you define an `async constructor()`, but don't worry, **SFN** provides you the way to do it.
 All you need to do, is just passing the second parameter `next` to the `constructor()`, and calling `next(this)` when you're ready to call the actual method.